LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-are linear unitary operators which are the inverse the one to the other.
+are linear unitary operators, which are the inverse of one to the other.
 We obtain the following result.